mlcommons/medperf/docs/getting_started/setup.md

 #### Choose the Container Runner

 You can configure the MedPerf client to use either Docker or Singularity.
-The `test` profile is configured to use Docker.
-If you want to use MedPerf with Singularity, modify the `test` profile configured parameters by running the following:
+The `local` profile is configured to use Docker.
+If you want to use MedPerf with Singularity, modify the `local` profile configured parameters by running the following:

 ```bash
 medperf profile set --platform singularity